pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * Yo!  (informal)

 # phrases

+## Bored to death
+Meaning/Usage: Very bored

+Explanation: Death is the worst thing, so using it to compare how you feel is telling someone that you are very bored.

+"I have nothing to do.
+I'm bored to death."
+"I hate it when I'm bored to death."
+"Would you rather be super busy or bored to death?"

 ## it begins to wear thin
 * After some time, even the best of things begins to wear thin.